nicholasdille/container-slides/160_gitlab_ci/030_script_blocks/exercise.md

 ## Bonus task 2: What happens to environment variables in script blocks?

-Define environment variables in all three script blocks and display them in the same and in the following script block.
+Define environment variables in all three script blocks and display them in the same and in the following script block(s).

 When are environment variables available?